by Jane Anderson

 The play focused on her and a number of characters touched to a greater or lesser extent by the tragedy, including her daughter.
 It was episodic, but the different characters and scenes wove together pretty well.
 Claude Monet pops up regularly, and I’m not sure I ever really understood why, but you go with the flow, and I accepted the programme note that he paralleled the play in approaching the subject matter impressionistically, and his benign presence provided a different perspective and some welcome relief when things got heavy.

-Perhaps the most powerful moment came at the start of the second half, when we were reminded that the astronauts had not died instantly in the explosion, but survived in their capsule, with no hope of survival, for two minutes and 45 seconds until they hit the ocean, and then the author and director dared to leave the stage empty and silent for 2:45 while a clock counted down and we were forced to contemplate that length of time and that experience.
+Perhaps the most powerful moment came at the start of the second half, when we were reminded that the astronauts had not died instantly in the explosion, but survived in their capsule, with no hope of survival, for two minutes and 45 seconds until they hit the ocean, and then the director dared to leave the stage empty and silent for 2:45 while a clock counted down and we were forced to contemplate that length of time and that experience.

 As well as telling the story, themes of memory and time were explored.
 Certainly an interesting piece, with both moving and comic moments.